encukou/freezeyt/README.md

 If output is not specified in the configuration file, you must specify the output directory on the command line.
-There are a two ways how to specify the output on the command line either by option `-o` resp. `--output` or as a second positional argument.
+There are two ways to specify the output on the command line: either by the `--output` (`-o`) option or as a second positional argument.

 The output must be specified just by one way otherwise is an error.